nikhilraghav29/MK-SGC-SC/README.md

 The following three files need to be overwritten at the following locations, depending on which speech corpora you want to perform the experiments among the DIHARD-III, AMI, and VoxConverse  datasets.
 It contains the scripts for the proposed MK-SGC-SC technique:
 For example, if you want to experiment on the AMI meeting corpus, replace the files at the following locations:
-- experiment.py located at /speechbrain/recipes/AMI/Diarization/ with experiment_ami.py
+- experiment.py located at speechbrain/recipes/AMI/Diarization with experiment_ami.py located at speechbrain/recipes/AMI/Diarization
-- ecapa_tdnn.yaml located at /speechbrain/recipes/AMI/Diarization/hparams/ with ecapa_tdnn_ami.yaml
+- ecapa_tdnn.yaml located at speechbrain/recipes/AMI/Diarization/hparams with ecapa_tdnn_ami.yaml  speechbrain/recipes/AMI/Diarization/hparams
-- diarization.py located at /speechbrain/speechbrain/processing/ with diarization_amy.py
+- diarization.py located at speechbrain/speechbrain/processing with diarization_amy.py located at speechbrain/speechbrain/processing

 ## License
 This project is licensed under the MIT License.
 The full terms of the MIT License can be found in the LICENSE.md file at the root of this project.